 by Staff Writer

-An area rug can accomplish a lot for a room.
-Area rugs provide a point of interest in your bedroom, a soft landing for your feet, and keep the chill away from your toes in the winter.
-Aside from adding warmth, softness and beauty to a bedroom, area rugs are also excellent for breaking up space and structuring a room.
-With a large variety available, finding the right rug for your bedroom might seem intimidating at first.
-Here are some ideas to help you narrow down your choices.
+Area rugs provide a point of interest in your bedroom, give you a soft landing for your feet, and keep the chill away from your toes in the winter.
+Aside from adding warmth, softness, and beauty to a bedroom, area rugs are also excellent for breaking up space and structuring a room.
+Here are some ideas to help you narrow down your choices and find the perfect one for your bedroom.

 The first step to figuring out which area rug to buy is deciding where you want to put it.
 For small bedrooms where not much else fits aside from a bed, a large rug for the area beneath and around the bed looks best.
 For larger bedrooms where there is space for a seating area, desk, or vanity table, area rugs can delineate those spaces nicely.
 For example, place a large round rug underneath two stuffed armchairs with a reading lamp and table placed between them, or place a square rug underneath your desk and chair.
 You can either place a large rug under the bed or you can place small rugs of any shape at the foot or sides of the bed.